 I suppose I’ll have to treat my skin with some cooling lotion for a few days as the little redneck neck of mine heals up from the red of the sunburn!

 Oh!
 Here’s a bit of an update: I submitted my ATAS application today so I now just have to wait.
-And whilst I wait, I will spend some more time with family.
+And whilst I wait, I will spend some more time with my family.
 I need to get in touch with Ant Elizabeth and Uncle Fred to start planning trips to see both of them.
 Then there’s Uncle Mike and Aunt Stephanie and my sisters and more nieces and nephews and friends and, oh my… this could go on forever!